scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 </div>

 <div align="center">
-🚀 **UPDATE INBOUND:** Stay ahead of the curve with our commitment to continuous improvement.
+🚀 Stay ahead of the curve with our commitment to continuous improvement.
 We're constantly refining our guide to ensure compatibility and optimization with the latest macOS Sequoia updates and OpenCore releases.
 Keep an eye out for updates within the next 2 days as we strive to provide you with the most seamless and efficient experience possible.
 Stay tuned!
 </div>

 <div align="center">